Murder charge laid in case of decapitated Petone pensioner

 The neighbour said Tyson, who he knew only as "Frank" or "Frankie" was "an old pensioner" who had been dealing "synnies" to get by.

-"Everyone's doing that, that's the hussle.
-He's a pensioner, he's doing his bit to hussle."
+"Everyone's doing that, that's the hustle.
+He's a pensioner, he's doing his bit to hustle."

 He said the drugs were related to the killing, but were not the motive.